Never has working with a hybrid analogue/in‑the‑box setup been so easy.

 The presence of phantom power is indicated in the main GUI screen by a ‘blue‑neon’ 48V label beneath the cell; it’s greyed out when not enabled, and if you click on it when in that condition you’re warned that you’re about to engage phantom power.
 One benefit of the phantom being supplied by the Patch is that you can easily drag and drop to audition different mic and preamp combinations; I had fun comparing different mics I’d set up on a guitar cab, for example.

 I could probably go on for quite a while, enthusiastically describing the different routing possibilities I explored using the Patch, but it wouldn’t be very relevant.
 Really, the point is that you can route any analogue source to any analogue destination at any time, and save and recall signal chains and whole patchbay setups pretty much instantly.
-It’s perfect for switching between regularly used recording and mixing configurations, for example (though obviously you have to recall your gear settings separately).
+Regrettably, I didn't have access to professional audio measurement equipment during the review tests, so I judged the signal path subjectively: it sounded clean to my ears, with no audible distortion.
+It’s perfect, then, for switching between regularly used recording and mixing configurations, for example (though obviously you have to recall your gear settings separately).
 It’s also perhaps worth pointing out that you can do all of this in the same place you do everything else now — at your computer, sitting in the listening sweet spot — and it all sounds clean and quiet.
 In short, I found that it saved me way more time and created way more ‘thinking space’ than I’d imagined a patchbay could.